fyndoc/vms/docs/task-manager/extra/recall.md

 ## Introduction

 Assume you are a catalogue manager who assigned a task to a team.
-At a later point of time, you have the flexibility to recall the task.
+At a later point in time, you have the flexibility to recall the task.

 Recalling is the process of rolling back the task and transferring it to someone else.
 Let's say, you assigned a task of enriching 300 SKUs to an external vendor.
-Assume that the vendor has worked upon 100 SKUs and you wish to recall the task.
+Assume that the vendor has worked on 100 SKUs and you wish to recall the task.
 In such a situation, you will be able to recall the task with 200 SKUs returning from `In Progress` state to their previous state.
 The 100 SKUs with `DONE` status will be unaffected since they were already worked upon.

 Next, you will get an option to create a new task out of the 200 SKUs you recalled.
 You can then assign the new task to some other vendor or team.